Diogo-Menezes/whatsapp-clone-demo/README.md

 ![Chat screen](screenshots/screen3.png "List of blog posts")
 ![Chat Menu](screenshots/screen4.png "List of Blog Posts with the filter option")

-* Images and models used for demostration purposes only.
+* Images and models used for demonstration purposes only.
 Credits [Unsplash.com](https://unsplash.com/)
   <br>
   <br>